junxit/us-congress-bills-111/metadata.md

 - 2010-12-03 — Senate amendment agreed to: Amendment SA 4732 agreed to in Senate by Unanimous Consent.
 - 2010-12-03 — Senate amendment proposed (on the floor): Amendment SA 4732 proposed by Senator Durbin for Senator Leahy.(consideration: CR S8509-8510; text: CR S8509-8510)
 - 2010-12-03 — Senate amendment submitted
+- 2010-12-08 — DEBATE - The House continued with further debate on H.R.
+5281.
+- 2010-12-08 — DEBATE - The House proceeded with one hour of debate on the Senate amendments to H.R.
+5281.
+- 2010-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-08 — On motion to to agree to the Senate amendments numbered 1 and 2, and that the House agree to the Senate amendment numbered 3 with an amendment Agreed to by the Yeas and Nays: 216 - 198 (Roll no. 625). (text as House agreed to certain Senate amendments with an amendment: CR H8223-8226)
+- 2010-12-08 — Pursuant to the provisions of H. Res.
+1756, the House moved to agree to the Senate amendments numbered 1 and 2, and that the House agree to the Senate amendment numbered 3 with an amendment.
+- 2010-12-08 — Pursuant to the provisions of H.Res.
+1756, the Chair recognized Mr. Conyers for a motion. (consideration: CR H8222-8243)
+- 2010-12-08 — Resolving differences -- House actions: On motion to to agree to the Senate amendments numbered 1 and 2, and that the House agree to the Senate amendment numbered 3 with an amendment Agreed to by the Yeas and Nays: 216 - 198 (Roll no. 625).(text as House agreed to certain Senate amendments with an amendment: CR H8223-8226)
+- 2010-12-08 — Rule H. Res.
+1756 passed House.
+- 2010-12-08 — Rules Committee Resolution H. Res.
+1756 Reported to House.
+Rule provides for consideration of with 1 hour of general debate.
+Measure will be considered read.
+The rule provides for consideration of the Senate amendments to H.R.
+5281.
+The resolution makes in order a motion by the Committee on the Judiciary that the House concur in the Senate amendments numbered 1 and 2; and that the House concur in the Senate amendment numbered 3 with an amendment printed in the report.
+- 2010-12-08 — The previous question was ordered pursuant to the rule. (consideration: CR H8242)